-In this next webinar in the Particle Sizing Masterclass we’ll look at the techniques of analytical imaging and laser diffraction in more detail.
+In this Particle Sizing Masterclass webinar we’ll look at the techniques of analytical imaging and laser diffraction in more detail.
 This will include the additional understanding that measuring particle shape can bring to understanding material performance.
 We’ll then discuss the strengths and weaknesses of each technique as well as how to correlate the insight both techniques can provide.
 This includes case studies considering investigation of product and process performance.
 We’ll also consider how imaging can support laser diffraction method development.

 Anne Virden Ph.D. - Technical Support Supervisor Laser Diffraction and Image Analysis